Samir Ghanem: Career

 Samir Ghanem hosted a show on OTV called An Hour With Samir Ghanem.

 Personal life

 He was married to actress Dalal Abdel Aziz, and the father of actresses Donia and Amy.

+Death

 Ghanem, who was recovering at a hospital from serious conditions after contracting COVID-19, died from complications of kidney functions and associated mucormycosis related to the infection at El Safa Hospital in Mohandiseen, Giza on 20 May 2021, at the age of 84.

 His wife, Dalal Abdel Aziz, died on 7 August 2021, also from COVID-19 complications.

 Selected filmography

 Ghanem participated in more than 300 acting roles including films, TV series and theater plays, the last of which was in the series Badal Al Hadduta Talata with his daughter Donia Samir Ghanem.

 Plays by Tholathy Adwa'a El Masrah after 1970

 After El Deif Ahmed's death in 1970, Tholathy Adwa'a El Masrah continued producing plays.
 The two most famous are: